Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/README.md

 **About the Coordinator Protocol**

 All coordinators will conform to this protocol.
 At bare minimum, it should include:
-- A property to store any **child coordinators**.
-Coordinator responsibility is to **handle navigation flow**: the same way that UINavigationController keeps reference of its stack, Coordinators do the same with their children. (optional)
 - A property to store the **navigation controller** being used to present view controllers.
-(Even if you don’t show the navigation bar at the top, using a navigation controller is the easiest way to present view controllers.)
 - A `start()` function to make the coordinator take control.
 This allows us to create a coordinator fully and activate it only when we’re ready.
+- A property to store any **child coordinators**.
+Coordinator responsibility is to **handle navigation flow**: the same way that UINavigationController keeps reference of its stack, Coordinators do the same with their children. (optional)

 <!-- > -->

 #### Example: